rich808/bmw_nlp/README.md

 **Note: A Decision Tree without tunning hyperparameter was included to understand the effect of overfitting.

-Best Coefficient for Logistic Regression
+Best Coefficient for Logistic Regression:

 |E46|Cvec|Tfidf
 |---|---|---|